tesseract-one/Sr25519.swift/README.md

 Sr25519 deploys to macOS 10.12, iOS 11 and Linux.
 It has been tested on the latest OS releases only however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.

-Sr25519 uses only random plafrom specific API, so it should be easy to port it to other operating systems.
+Sr25519 uses only random number generator plafrom specific API, so it should be easy to port it to other operating systems.

 Setup instructions: